Saudi says Syrians should be enabled "to protect themselves"

-RIYADH (Reuters) - Saudi Arabia said Syrians should be enabled to protect themselves against government attacks but declined direct comment on a report that it had helped set up a secret liaison center in Turkey to aid a rebellion against President Bashar al-Assad.
+RIYADH, July 29 (Reuters) - Saudi Arabia said Syrians should be enabled to protect themselves against government attacks but declined direct comment on a report that it had helped set up a secret liaison centre in Turkey to aid a rebellion against President Bashar al-Assad.

 “The very well-known position of the kingdom of Saudi Arabia is to extend to the Syrian people financial and humanitarian assistance, as well as calling upon the international community to enable them to protect themselves at the very least if the international community is not able to do so,” a foreign ministry spokesman said by text message on Saturday, answering a Reuters query about the base.